 Kit Home Maintenance

 Also, in a new kit home with green logs, you will need to have the slip joints and screw jacks adjusted for about three years to accommodate settling.
 This will require a professional log home builder to make the adjustments.
 We do not recommend you build with green logs as they create all issues that can easily be avoided with kiln-dried logs.
-To learn more about settling, screw jacks, and slip joints, read “Signs of Log Home Settling.”
+To learn more about settling, screw jacks, and slip joints, read “Comprehensive Guide to Identifying and Managing Log Home Settling.”
 Before you decide on a kit, do your homework.
 Speak with a log home builder.

 First, when you examine the listings, consider how old they are.
 New log homes could experience some settling in the first three years as the logs compress from drying out.
 Well-maintained older log homes generally have less settling since the logs are no longer green.
 Even with regular maintenance, external factors like a bad foundation can make an old log home continue to settle.
-In this case, could you contact a professional foundation repair company first?
+In this case, contact a professional foundation repair company first.
+There are some things that are often overlooked when it comes to the listing, such as invisible issues.
+For instance, consider having a professional pest control service examine the home for wood-destroying insects (WDIs).
+Or better yet, a mold test.
+And finally, consider the value of getting a log home inspection (not a home inspection; very different) from the seller.
+They, or you, can select a log home inspector certified to inspect for WDI, mold, thermal imaging, and much more.

 Google Map It

-Finally, could you determine the structure’s position on the landscape?
+Finally, you should determine the structure’s position on the landscape.
 Hopefully, the address will bring up a Google Maps image.
 From there, you may be able to answer these questions:

-• Will you have a river running through it because it’s in a floodplain?
+- Will a river run through it because it’s in a floodplain?

 Below, you can download our landscaping suggestions, as seen in the photo above.